raphael-group/PASTRI/README.md

 Get F and C output.

+3. Labeled Trees
+See `example/Example.1.labeled_trees`.
+An edge_list corresponding to a labeling of the highest likelihood (unlabeled tree).
+These correspond to permutations `pi` in the manuscript.
+Indexes correspond to rows of F, and cluster indexes of C.
+If more than one labeling is listed, all listed labelings have equal likelihood.

 3. Frequency matrix

 See `example/Example.1.F`.
 The maximum likelihood frequency matrix for the highest likelihood tree.